BelalHusayeen/WordPress-Logo-Remove/README.md

-// When click logo then go action to home page function my_custom_login_logo_url() {
+// When you click the logo, then goes to the home page function my_custom_login_logo_url() {
     return home_url();
 }